V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 redbill.webp
 ```

-Now for a better understanding of this, i used "SQLite Database Browser", where i go inside the "Execute SQL" tab to send a Query to show all the data inside the `porgs` table.
+Now for a better understanding of this, i used "SQLite Database Browser", where i used the "Execute SQL" tab to send a Query and show all the data inside the `porgs` table.

 Query : `SELECT * FROM porgs;`